AnyBody/tutorials/Motion_Capture_Movement/lesson4.md

       FileName = "multiple.c3d";
 ```

-Now we just need to use AnyKinDriverMarker objects to tie the marker
+Now we just need to use `AnyKinDriverMarker` objects to tie the marker
-trajectories to the three points we have defined on the segment and
+trajectories to the three points we have defined on the segment.
+Then
 select the solvers for over-determinate problems exactly as we did in
 the previous lesson (don’t forget to also select the over-determinate
 kinematics solver in the study section):